Pablolepz/Cityscape/Classes/README.md

 ### Constructors

-The constructor takes a *string* parameter indicating which item in the file system this PathItem should represent; and a *Type* parameter to initialize the fields with the appropriate information.
+The constructor takes a FileInfo, DirectoryInfo, or DriveInfo item and generated the corresponding PathItem object.

-### Delegates

-The *Initializer()* delegate is set by *GetInitializer()* and is intended to call the initializer that is appropriate to the PathItem's type.

 ### Enums